RalphHightower/blog/_posts/2025/11/2025-11-20-SCAGWilsonTenCommandments.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: "My Dumb State, South Carolina: We've Been Down This Path Before.
-There Is No State Sponsored Religion"
+title: "My Dumb State: South Carolina We've Been Down This Path Before.
+There Is No State Sponsored Religion.
+Redux Ten Commandments"
 ---

 We've been down this path before.
 The [First Amendment](https://constitution.congress.gov/constitution/amendment-1/) guarantees freedom of religion.
 There is no state sponsored religion.
 This opens the floodgates for other religions in public schools, Muslim, Buddhism, …